 Andrea Gonzalez-Cantwell is a graduate of New Mexico State University, where she earned a Masters Degree in Spanish with a concentration in Linguistics, Curriculum and Instruction.
 A native of Mexico, she has taught in public and private schools, beginning in 2005, with age levels ranging from elementary students, to university pre-service teachers and professionals.
-She is a member of the Arizona Language Association (AZLA) and the The American Council of Teaching Foreign Languages (ACTFL) She is a bilingual and bicultural individual who enjoys challenging students to gain proficiency in a second language.
+She is a member of the Arizona Language Association (AZLA) and The American Council of Teaching Foreign Languages (ACTFL).
+She is a bilingual and bicultural individual who enjoys challenging students to gain proficiency in a second language.

 Sra.
 Gonzalez-Cantwell firmly believes that students who achieve fluency in a second language are better equipped to contribute to today’s diverse society, and that 21st century teachers have to be experts in both their subject area, and in the integration of technology into the curriculum.
 Señora enjoys learning and learns every day with her students, and expands her knowledge through conferences for professional development and online courses.
 Señora’s latest professional development conference was “Let’s Get Talking: Cooperative Learning in the World Language Classroom”.
 Summit happily welcomed her to the staff in 2011.